The judges for heat three were Arthur Askey, Tony Hatch and George Elrick and Alan A. Freeman.

 - Norman Skinner (male vocalist) from Australia

-- The Summer Bees (6-piece Tijuana group) from Bournemouth
+- The Summer Bees (six-piece Tijuana group) from Bournemouth

 - Wendy Jayne and Allan Grainger (vocal duo) from Stoke-on-Trent

-The winner of the show, and booking a place in the All Winner Final on 9 November 1974, was Welsh opera singer Susan Morris.
+The winner of the show, with an impressive score of 116 points, and booking a place in the All Winner Final on 9 November 1974, was Welsh opera singer Susan Morris.
+Susan performed Les Filles de Cadix written by French composer Léo Delibes which scored a maximum 30 marks from Tony Hatch.

 The likely line-up of the Birmingham Jazz Band the Zenith Hot Stompers for this New Faces appearance was Alan Bradley (trombone), Brian Mellor (banjo and guitar), Derek Bennett (drums and washboard), Tony Pipkin (cornet), Phil Matthews (bass and tuba) and Roy Hubbard (clarinet).
 This was the line-up that toured for many years, including shows in California and that won the Best Band at the 1976 European Jazz Festival.